tomvanrossom/Whatsapp-Wall/README.md

-# user-scripts
+# whatsapp-wall
-Random user scripts for tampermonkey
+Are you looking for displaying whatsapp images on a big-screen, use this tampermonkey script!